 If you only dream of having a piano studio waiting list, you may think this post doesn’t apply to you… but did you know that you most likely do have a waiting list but just don’t know it yet?

-How to Find your Hidden Piano Studio Waiting List
+How To Find Your Piano Studio Wait List

 You may be thinking “How can I have a waiting list when my timetable isn’t even full yet?!”
 Fair question!
 However, it is a valuable business practice to 1) consider every single person who has ever inquired about lessons at your studio as being “wait listed” and 2) consider every single student who has taken piano lessons but stopped at some point as also “wait listed”